Kingxukai/linux/Documentation/core-api/circular-buffers.rst

  (1) Convenience functions for determining information about power-of-2 sized
      buffers.

- (2) Memory barriers for when the producer and the consumer of objects in the
+ (2) Memory barriers for when the woke producer and the woke consumer of objects in the
      buffer don't want to share a lock.

 To use these facilities, as discussed below, there needs to be just one